-Breach of Contract Attorneys in Tustin
+Santa Ana Breach of Contract Lawyer

 Holding Employers Accountable for Breaking Legal Agreements

 An employment agreement outlines the relationship between someone offering their labor and an employer who seeks to purchase it.

-At The Gould Law Firm, our breach of contract attorney in Tustin can help you assert your rights should an employer fail in their obligation to perform a duty to you as outlined by a legal agreement.
+At The Gould Law Firm, our breach of contract attorney in Santa Ana can help you assert your rights should an employer fail in their obligation to perform a duty to you as outlined by a legal agreement.

 If an employer has broken terms of your employment agreement or a work contract, you can seek fair and just compensation by filing a lawsuit.
 At a minimum, such compensation may include what you were entitled to under a contract that your employer failed to uphold.
 Whether this was compensation at a certain rate, lost wages due to an early termination of your agreement, or the value of benefits contractually promised but never delivered, you may be able to sue for expected damages such as these.